jimvermillion/zoomable-treemap-prototype/readme.md

     * [x] implement it.

 animation:
-* [x] Investigate if using <Animate /> would make more sense.
-NAIVE, NodeGroup makes more sense.
+* [x] Investigate if using <Animate /> would make sense.
 * [x] Refactor anything that can be consumed by Treemap.tsx into its own class.
-* [ ] Compile a list of everything that we would like to be animated.
+* [x] Compile a list of everything that we would like to be animated.
+* [x] Use <Animate /> more to figure out exactly how to fine tune animation.
 * [ ] Organize anything that can be animated into a dataProcessor function.
-* [ ] Use react-move <NodeGroup /> with a start & update function that uses the data processor to animate the treemap.
+* [ ] Use react-move <NodeGroup /> that uses the data processor to animate the treemap in the way already established in IHME-UI react-move branches.

+zoom logic:
+* [ ] when at a leaf, zoom out should go to direct parent?

 prototype specific functionality:
 * [ ] UI element such as a slider to control depth/breakdown
 * [x] click to zoom

+## Animation notes:
+### List of things one might want to animate:
+- x0, x1, y0, y1 of the cells
+- Text size/rotation
+- Introduction of child cells
+- attribution amount <- independently
+- cell fill color change

+### Current notes on animation challenges
+This implementation is ~somewhat~ the equivalent of hard-coding what we want the animation to do.
+Which is pretty far from the peripheral goal of making the Treemap generic enough for IHME-UI.
+It would be good to put all animation decisions into a single datum processing function that can be passed to the animation NodeGroup.
+This will probably require some instance functions to be static class functions so that the Treemap component can get the same results that are currently derived from instance methods.
+* The datum processor should have an additional map that wraps any animation methods in an array.
+* It may be good to actually return an array with each prop wrapped in an object and an array for (as the animation functions do in ihme-ui).
+* The lower level components could be passed the calculated props, or calc themselves if they are not present.
+* It is becoming more apparent that the data should be first top-filtered to its root node.
+This could help performance as well as tuning animation since I'm not convinced nodes currently `leave` the dom triggering that animation event.